Home of the Black Doctors COVID-19 Consortium

 in the Philadelphia Community

-The Dr. Ala Stanford Center for Health Equity will accept all patients – infants to adults.
+The Dr. Ala Stanford Center for Health Equity accepts all patients – infants to adults.

 Under the visionary leadership of Founder Dr. Ala Stanford, and CEO Kamau Stanford, the Black Doctors COVID19 Consortium (BDCC) has shifted the paradigm of the delivery of medical services.

 Recognized as a national model by Dr. Rachel Levine, the Assistant Secretary of Health, BDCC has been at the forefront of serving Philadelphia and surrounding counties during this global pandemic.